Nursing (NURS)

 This course is designed for prospective school nurses.
 The focus is to acquaint the student with the role of the nurse as a member of the educational community.
 Emphasis is placed on the assessment, implementation and evaluation of the health care needs of the school aged population.
 It is structured to provide a forum for lecture and discussion as well as supervised field experience for the student to observe and participate in health care delivery in the school setting.
 The practicum consists of 100 hours of clinical experience.
 The clinical experience should be divided equally among elementary, middle and high schools with at least one component involving children with special needs.

-NURS 552 Advanced Communication and Collaboration 3
+NURS 552 Information, Technology & Communication 3

 NURS 554 Pathophysiology, Assessment, and Therepeutics I 3

 This systems-based course focuses on advanced knowledge and practice related to pathophysiology, pharmacology, and assessment of the whole person while building upon a foundation of knowledge established at the baccalaureate level.
-Alterations in physiologucal systems across the life span and special populations will be explored through a holistic lens.
+Alterations in physiological systems across the life span and special populations will be explored through a holistic lens.
 Cultural and environmental influences are consdiered part of the holistic assessment and therapy.

 NURS 556 Pathophysiology, Assessment, and Therepeutics II 3